-dynamic programming method.5 As shown by the overlayed contour in Fig.7(a) some regions (marked by bold arrows) were missed out in intensity thresholding method.
-This would result in under-estimation of the guide-wire width as illustrated in Fig.7(b).
-While DP method may succeed in segmenting such guide-wire portions but it may fail to distinguish a guide-wire region from a side-branch if both were overlapping (see, double arrow area in Fig.7(a)).
-If the boundaries were indistinctive, accurate segmentation may not be possible and so require manual interference.
+The guide-wire identification and its artifact correction is a requirement for the segmentation of most in vivo clinical IV-OCT images.
+In the Maximum Intensity Projection (MIP) of a polar-format, log-compressed IV-OCT image pullback stack the guide-wire appears as a continuous feature^{2,5} [see Fig. 7(a)].
+The guide-wire segmentation is usually achieved from the MIP images by means of intensity thresholding2 or boundary detection through a dynamic programming method.5 As shown by the overlaid contour in Fig. 7(a), some regions (marked by bold arrows) were missed out in the intensity thresholding method.
+This would result in underestimation of the guidewire width as shown in Fig. 7(b).
+While the DP method may succeed in segmenting such guide-wire portions, it may fail to distinguish a guide-wire region from a side-branch if both were overlapping [see the double arrow area in Fig. 7(a)].
+If the boundaries were indistinct, accurate segmentation may not be possible and would require manual interference.

-In this study the bright reflecting centreline (see, Fig.7(c)) of the guide-wire was segmented using a DP approach.20 As a strongly reflective1 body, it generally appears the brightest (metallic stents can also appear bright).
-From Fig.7(c), the optimal path, $P{C_1 \rightarrow C_N}$ for the guide-wire, starts from first column C_1 and trace up to the last column C_N .
-From all possible paths, the optimal path had the highest cumulative cost, with the cumulative cost, $G{k,j}$, for a partial path $P{C_i \longrightarrow C_j}$ defined as in Eq.
+In this study, the bright reflecting centerline [see Fig. 7(c)] of the guide-wire was segmented using a DP approach.20 As a strongly reflective1 body, it generally appears the brightest (metallic stents can also appear bright).
+From Fig. 7(c), the optimal path, $P{C_1 \to C_N}$ for the guide-wire starts from the first column C_1 and traces up to the last column C_N .
+From all possible paths, the optimal path had the highest cumulative cost, with the cumulative cost, $G{k,j}$, for a partial path $P{C_i \to C_j}$ defined as in Eq.
 (4).